 Operating without CAC registration means operating without a legal identity.
 Your business cannot open a corporate bank account.
 It cannot enter into formal contracts that are enforceable in a Nigerian court.
-It cannot apply for government tenders, institutional financing, or regulated industry licences.
+It cannot apply for government tenders, institutional financing, or regulated industry licenses.
 It cannot protect its name, meaning a competitor can register the same name tomorrow, and you have no legal recourse.

 What Is the Corporate Affairs Commission (CAC)?